kdavies4/ModelicaRes/doc/index.rst

   .. image:: ../examples/ChuaCircuit.pdf
      :scale: 50 %

   The following chapters describe the components of ModelicaRes.
+For an introduction see :mod:`loadres`, which loads data files and provides a Python_ interpreter to help analyze them.

   The top-level module, :mod:`modelicares`, provides direct access to the most important classes and functions.
 Others must be accessed through their submodules.
-The :mod:`loadres` script loads data files and provides a Python_ interpreter to help analyze them.
-The :mod:`modelicares.simres` submodule has classes to load, analyze, and plot simulation results.
+The :mod:`loadres` script   The :mod:`modelicares.simres` submodule has classes to load, analyze, and plot simulation results.
   The :mod:`modelicares.linres` submodule has a class to load, analyze, and plot results from linearizing a model.
 The :mod:`modelicares.multi` submodule has functions to load and plot results from multiple data files at once.
 The :mod:`modelicares.exps` submodule has tools to set up and manage simulation experiments.
 The :mod:`modelicares.texunit` submodule has functions to translate Modelica_ *unit* and *displayUnit* strings into LaTeX_-formatted strings.
 The last submodule, :mod:`modelicares.base`, has general supporting functions.

   **Installation**